TourBySpot

 In 1571, following the suppression of the Humiliati, the monastery was entrusted to the Jesuits, who transformed it into a prominent college.
 Architect Francesco Maria Richini began the construction of the present Baroque-style palace around 1615, with work continuing through the 17th century.

 A pivotal moment arrived in 1773 when the Jesuit order was disbanded.
-Empress Maria Theresa of Austria then acquired the building for the state, envisioning it as a grand cultural and scientific center.
-Under her decree, the complex began housing several key institutions, including the Academy of Fine Arts, the Braidense Library, and the Astronomical Observatory.
-Giuseppe Piermarini, a leading Neoclassical architect, completed the inner courtyard in 1780 and designed the imposing entrance on Via Brera.
+Empress Maria Theresa of Austria then acquired the building for the state, envisioning it as a hub for cultural and scientific institutions.
+She established the Academy of Fine Arts, the Braidense Library, the Astronomical Observatory, and the Botanical Garden within its walls.
+Giuseppe Piermarini, a leading Neoclassical architect, was responsible for completing the inner courtyard and the imposing entrance from Via Brera in 1780.

 Napoleon Bonaparte further solidified the Palazzo's cultural standing in the early 19th century.
-He established the Pinacoteca di Brera in 1806, filling it with artworks confiscated from suppressed churches and convents.
+He established the Pinacoteca di Brera, filling it with artworks confiscated from suppressed churches and convents.
 In 1859, a monumental bronze statue of Napoleon, depicted as Mars the Peacemaker and designed by Antonio Canova, was erected in the center of the courtyard, forever linking the space to his legacy.

 What Makes It Special